1. Introduction

 Purpose: We use your personal data (such as your learning activity and performance data) to enhance and personalise your learning experience.
 This includes adjusting content recommendations, providing tailored feedback or hints, and adapting the pacing or difficulty of material based on your engagement and progress.
 Our AI-driven tutoring systems and recommendation engines analyse your interactions to offer a customised learning path just for you.

 Your Rights: Participation in personalised learning is optional.
 You can access the personal data used for personalisation and request an explanation of any automated recommendations made to you.
-You have the right to opt out of personalised content or analytics at any time, in which case your learning experience will revert to a standard format without adaptive features (this will not affect your access to core course materials).
+You have the right to opt out of personalised content or analytics at any time.
 If you opt out, we will cease using your data for personalisation promptly.
-Opting out will not incur any penalty or diminished service other than the loss of the personalisation benefits.
 You retain all other rights over your data, including the right to have any profiling data corrected or erased as applicable.

 Your Rights: If you have given consent to marketing, you can withdraw that consent at any time.
 Every promotional email from us will include an “unsubscribe” link at the bottom – clicking that will stop further emails.
 You can also adjust your communication preferences in your NGL account settings or by contacting us directly.
 Once you opt out, we will cease using your contact info for marketing purposes immediately (except for communications related to service announcements or transactions, which are not promotional).
 Opting out of marketing will not affect your access to our core educational services or your enrolment in any courses.
 Even after you unsubscribe, you may still receive necessary service emails (for example, course reminders, receipts for payments, or policy updates).
 If you have any issues managing your communication preferences, you can reach out to us and we will assist.